Chamoli, Uttarakhand

 Altitude gain: From 11,320 ft at Ali Bugyal to 12,818 ft at Patar Nachauni

-Stay: Campsite at Patar Nachauni on twin-sharing basis
+Stay: Campsite at Patar Nachauni on a twin-sharing basis

 Start your day with a gentle walk through the expansive Ali Bugyal meadows